28 November 2015

 03 September 2015

-Midnight in Paris (starring Owen Wilson)
+Midnight in Paris (Owen Wilson)

 ‘Midnight in Paris’ starts with some very nice scenery and some rather too loud jazzy music.
 I quite like jazz in its place, and when I thought this was going to be the background to opening titles, I didn’t mind it at all.
 But no titles appeared, and the music became louder as the images of Paris continued for much longer than we’d have expected as an opening sequence.
 We had to turn the sound down at one point as the high notes were almost screechingly loud.

 Then the story starts.
 We meet an American family who are visiting Paris.
-The parents - caricatured materialistic types - are there for business; their daughter Inez (Rachel McAdams) decided to tag along, as did her fiancé Gil (Owen Wilson).
-Right from the start they seem like an ill-matched pair; he’s evidently a romantic, who loves the nostalgic feel of Paris, and the beauty of the buildings.
-He wonders if they could live there after they’re married; but Inez doesn’t want to live anywhere other than the United States.
+The parents - caricatured materialistic types - are there for business.
+Their daughter Inez (Rachel McAdams) decided to tag along, as did her fiancé Gil (Owen Wilson).
+Right from the start they seem like an ill-matched pair.
+He’s evidently a romantic, who loves the nostalgic feel of Paris, and the beauty of the buildings.
+He wonders if they could live there after they’re married.
+But Inez doesn’t want to live anywhere other than the United States.

 Gil is a successful Hollywood scriptwriter, and Inez appears to care more for his success and wealth than for him as a person.
 She’s rather scathing about his current project of writing a novel, although he’s easy-going and seems to brush off her negativity.
 Still, when she decides to go dancing with some old friends, he says he’d rather go for a walk, as Paris is so romantic at night.
 He manages to get himself lost, and sits down for a rest just before the clock strikes midnight…